lfr/FSharp.Domain.Validation/docs/demo.md

     <object type="text/html" data="https://validation-blocks-fable.herokuapp.com/"></object>
 </div>

-Perhaps you're thinking `validate` looks like this:
+Perhaps you have something like this in mind:

 ```
 match 'type with